ISTASTrack: Bridging ANN and SNN via ISTA Adapter for RGB-Event Tracking: Introduction

 Although ANNs are highly effective in extracting spatial correlations and global contextual information in RGB images, they are less effective for the sparse spatial structures and rich temporal dynamics of event data.
-To adapt to the frame-based architecture of ANNs, event streams are often converted into event frames aligned with the RGB frame rate, resulting in the loss of fine-grained temporal information.
+To adapt to the frame-based architecture of ANNs, event streams are often converted into event frames aligned with the RGB frame rate.
+This results in the loss of fine-grained temporal information.
 In contrast, spiking neural networks (SNNs) offer a more natural framework for temporal information processing through their intrinsic neural dynamics.
-This has led to an increasing interest in creating hybrid neural networks (HNNs) that integrate ANNs and SNNs, aiming to exploit both spatial features of ANNs and temporal dynamics of SNNs for more effective RGB-Event processing \cite{cao_eventdriven_2023, liu_motionoriented_2024, xiao_respike_2024, wang_sstformer_2023, li_hdiformer_2024}.
+This has led to an increasing interest in creating hybrid neural networks (HNNs) that integrate ANNs and SNNs for more effective RGB-Event processing \cite{cao_eventdriven_2023, xiao_respike_2024, wang_sstformer_2025, li_hdiformer_2024}.
 However, their application to object tracking remains relatively limited.
-MMHT \cite{sun_reliable_2024} represents the first attempt at HNNs on VOT tasks by employing ResNet-based backbones and using transformer-based fusion modules for ANN-SNN feature fusion, but its performance is suboptimal.
-More recently, SNNPTrack \cite{ji_snnptrack_2025} introduces event prompt using SNNs into a transformer-based RGB tracker.
-Despite these efforts, the tracking precision of current HNN-based approaches still lags behind mainstream ANN-based models.
+MMHT \cite{sun_reliable_2024} represents the first attempt at HNNs on VOT tasks.
+This model employs ResNet-based backbones and transformer-based fusion modules for ANN-SNN feature fusion, while its performance is suboptimal.
+More recently, SNNPTrack \cite{ji_snnptrack_2025} introduces an event prompt using SNNs into a transformer-based RGB tracker.
+Despite these efforts, the tracking precision of current HNN-based approaches still lags behind the mainstream ANN-based models.